Chill-Astro/FOSS-Root-Checker/README.md

 Requirements : `Android 6 and Higher`

-Currently in Development.
-Releasing on March 26th 2026! 🌟
+An Online Version of the App's Guide is given [here](https://github.com/Chill-Astro/Android-Rooting-Guide).

-To be Released on UptoDown Store, APKPure and FDroid.
+To be Released on UptoDown Store and FDroid.

 </div>